Łask: History

 Łask was founded in the 11th century, and from the 14th century it was the seat of the powerful Łaski noble family.
 Korab, the family's coat of arms, remains the town's coat of arms to this day.
 The first mention of Łask comes from 1356.
 A church was built in 1366, and in 1498 Polish prince and Primate of Poland Frederick Jagiellon founded a hospital for the poor.
 In 1422 it was granted town rights modeled on Środa Śląska by virtue of a document issued by Polish king Władysław II Jagiełło in Mielno.
 The king also set up an annual fair and a weekly market.
 In 1504, King Alexander Jagiellon confirmed and extended the privileges.
 Crafts soon developed and in 1517–1523, the town's landmark Gothic collegiate church was erected under the patronage of the Primate of Poland Jan Łaski.
 It was partially rebuilt in Baroque style in the 18th century.
 Thanks to the efforts of Hieronymus Łaski, King Sigismund III Vasa granted four new fairs in 1613.
-After the Łaski family, from 1660 until the Partitions of Poland the town was owned by Nadolski, Wierzbowski and Załuski families. Łask was administratively located in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+After the Łaski family, from 1660 until the Partitions of Poland the town was owned by the Nadolski, Wierzbowski and Załuski families. Łask was a private town, administratively located in the Szadek County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Jews began to settle in the town at the close of the 16th century.
 From that time forward, the Jewish population of the town averaged between 50% and 65% of the total, typical of small shtetls of the region.
 The primary industries were leather tanning, textiles, and food.
 The surnames Łaski (Laski) and Lasker derive from the name of the town, many of those with the former surname are of Polish descent, while often those with the latter are of Jewish descent.

 In 1793 Łask was annexed by the Kingdom of Prussia in the Second Partition of Poland, in 1807 it became part of the short-lived Polish Duchy of Warsaw, and in 1815 it was designated as part of Congress Poland, later forcibly incorporated into Russia.
 The Polish population took part in 19th-century Polish uprisings and patriotic manifestations.
 At the same time, Łask saw an influx of Jewish people fleeing persecution in Russia (see Pale of Settlement).

 In 1903 the town was connected to the railway line and industrial plants were built.
 During World War I, the town was occupied by Germany, and after the war, in 1918 it was re-integrated with Poland, as Poland regained independence.
 In 1919, Łask became a county seat within the Łódź Voivodeship.
 By 1939, "there were 3,864 Jews out of a total population of 6,000 people living in the town."